GenericMappingTools/gmt/doc/rst/source/movie.rst

 parallel execution of frames and assembly of images into a movie take place in the background.
 Individual frames are converted from *PostScript* plots to lossless, transparent PNG images and optionally assembled into an animation (this last step requires external tools that must be present in your path; see Technical Details below).
-For opaque PNG images, simply specify a background color via **-G**.
+The user can add title sequences, fading, labels, and progress indicators as desired.

 Required Arguments
 ------------------